Mount Burnt property, Northern Green Mountains, QC (Photo by Appalachian Corridor)

 Adjacent to the Vermont border, the Nature Conservancy of Canada’s (NCC’s) 760-acre (309-hectare) Mount Burnt property is an integral part of the targeted Quebec-Vermont conservation corridor.
 This property is part of a landscape-scale conservation strategy targeting the creation of pathways that will prevent the isolation of the Sutton Mountains from the surrounding forested lands.

 The Northern Green Mountains area of Quebec links up with the Green Mountains of Vermont, and is one of the last regions of southern Quebec where extensive wilderness tracks remain relatively intact.
 The area’s large, unfragmented forest blocks support incredible wildlife diversity.
-The region provides habitat for 59 species at risk; it is also treasured for its concentration of lakes and its wetlands, unrivalled anywhere in the Canadian portion of Appalachian range.
+The region provides habitat for close to 60 species at risk; it is also treasured for its concentration of lakes and wetlands, unrivalled anywhere in the Canadian portion of Appalachian range.
 The jagged topography here gives rise to rocky cliffs and outcrops, caves, gorges, waterfalls and a multitude of streams, all contributing to the area’s richness.

 A place for wandering wildlife